AS-kilta/metrodisplayclock/README.rst

 input; if they go out of sync for some reason, one must be rotated manually to match the other, unless you re-wire them.

-TODO: investigate why the other face lags sometimes.
+TODO: investigate why the other face lags sometimes and if one second is enough.
 Maybe it needs lubrication or longer pulses.

 Our RPi setup
 -------------